fjohan/ProcuMosPP/README.md

 *   **For W2V2:** Adding pitch shapes improved both $r$ and MSE.
 Since the generic model lacks deep knowledge of Swedish prosodic structure, providing explicit contour information (rises/falls) acted as a crucial crutch, helping it close the gap.

 ## 5. Conclusion
 We have established a robust pipeline for Swedish prominence prediction.
 The optimal configuration uses a **language-specific transformer (VoxRex)** combined with **Attention/Max pooling** and **Weighted Loss**.
-While explicit **Pitch Shape** features offer diminishing returns for correlation on the best model, they provide the most stable and accurate amplitude predictions (lowest MSE), making them valuable for high-precision applications.
+While explicit **Pitch Shape** features offer diminishing returns for correlation on the best model, they provide the most stable and accurate amplitude predictions (lowest MSE), making them valuable for future exploration.

 ## 6. Running the Code